Ensure your team are following best practice when working with machinery on-farm.

 Using a quad bike safely

 All Terrain Vehicles (ATVs) and quad bikes are often used on farms for various tasks.
 One common risk is the operator getting thrown off or trapped, leading to impact injuries.
-As such, anyone using a quad bike should always use a helmet and handle the vehicle with care.
-ATVs are similar in weight and power to an adult horse so riders should treat them with a similar level of caution and respect.
+As such, anyone using a quad bike should always wear a helmet and handle the vehicle with care.
+An ATV is similar in weight and power to an adult horse, so riders should treat it with a similar level of caution and respect.

 Always follow road speed laws and never carry children as passengers on an ATV.